actions/actions-runner-controller/README.md

 > You can learn the implementation details in [#282](https://github.com/actions-runner-controller/actions-runner-controller/pull/282)

-To enable this feature, you firstly need to install the webhook server, currently, only our Helm chart has the ability install it:
-_[see the values documentation for all configuration options](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/charts/actions-runner-controller/README.md)_
+To enable this feature, you first need to install the GitHub webhook server.
+To install via our Helm chart, _[see the values documentation for all configuration options](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/charts/actions-runner-controller/README.md)_

 ```console